ansorokey/Fifth-Fleet/REMAINING TASKS.md

 -give images comments?
 -Allow caption to be edited
--Images should also be given user information
+-Images should also be given user information instead of just the username

 -fix unique keys on messages